apache/directory-fortress-core/README-TEN-MINUTE-GUIDE.md

  * Version 1.0-RC41
  * last updated: January 5, 2016

 -------------------------------------------------------------------------------
 # Document Overview

 The documents linked by this guide provide the instructions to download, build and install Apache Fortress software from source.
-It takes about ten minutes after completing the steps on this page.
+It also shows how to install ApacheDS LDAP server and get it working with Fortress.

 -------------------------------------------------------------------------------
 # Prerequisites